 Respecting the cultures and beliefs of others

 We respect people from all faiths and cultures.
 Heaton Park is culturally diverse and we celebrate our similarities and our differences and share our beliefs in a respectful way.
-This is taught through RE, the Personal Development Programme scheme of work and across the curriculum.
+This is taught through RE, the SCARF scheme of work and across the curriculum.
 It is also developed in assemblies throughout the year which are planned to cover a range of areas around British Values and Spiritual Moral Social Cultural development.
 We include a programme of speakers from different faiths to share their knowledge and experience with us.